 Pharmacists can choose to spend one or two years in post-graduate residency.
 A PGY-1 program offers generalized practice and training, while a PGY-2 residency focuses more on your specific practice speciality.

 So, how long does it take to become a pharmacist?
 If you’re able to get accepted to an accelerated program and you choose to skip residency, you could be working as a pharmacist in as little as six years.
-But other students could spend up to 10 years of education and training (a four-year bachelor’s degree plus a four-year PharmaD degree plus a two-year residency) before entering the workforce.
+But other students could spend up to 10 years of education and training (a four-year bachelor’s degree plus a four-year PharmD degree plus a two-year residency) before entering the workforce.

 3. Pass the NAPLEX and other required licensure exams

-Once you’ve completed your PharmaD program, you’ll need to pass the North American Pharmacist Licensure Exam (NAPLEX).
+Once you’ve completed your PharmD program, you’ll need to pass the North American Pharmacist Licensure Exam (NAPLEX).
 You’ll also be required to pass the Multistate Pharmacy Jurisprudence Exam (MPJE) or an alternative state-licensure exam.

 Technically, these are the only two exams that you must pass in order to begin your pharmacist practice.
 You may need to meet additional pharmacist requirements depending on the type of work you plan to do.